OSmith132/FeedTrac/.Documentation/Work Journal.md

 * ### _17/03/24:_
     * DB troubleshooting, created new php page for password recovery basing it on login page.

+* ### _18/03/24:_
+    * I set an email server up to test the early version of password recovery by sending a unique token to email address associated with account it successfully sent emails upon request by website so it's a working proof of concept, the server at some point stopped working, setting up mercury proved to be a very complex time consuming task so it's on hold for now, but it did work.
+First half of password recovery system was concluded a new password recovery page was created with relevant forms.

+* ### _20/03/24:_
+  *  Finished the password recovery system, the whole recovery process works.
+Two new pages were created recovery password and reregister password.
+Created a new recovery table in database to store a temporary token and created a relation to user ID matching a specified email address.

 </details>

 ## Harry